teambit/docs/docs/component-architecture/thinking-in-components.md

 - Sharing components to the cloud
 - Naming our components correctly
 - Organising our components
 - Labeling our components

-## How do we imporve consumer’s dev experience?
+## How do we improve consumer’s dev experience?

 - Thinking about how the component will be used
 - Documenting our components